 “I offer my deepest apology to those members of our Santa Clara family, past and present, who have suffered the painful sting of racism here.
 I apologize for racist policies and practices, for actions and inaction, that have caused harm to people of color over the years at Santa Clara...
 As president, I will prioritize making Santa Clara an antiracist institution.
 I invite you to join with me in this vital priority, for such transformation requires many hearts, hands, minds, and souls.”

 Events nationally and on campus in the summer of 2020 raised important questions and needed discussions about racial equity and justice.
-Addressing these issues is vital for our University.
+We have heard your calls for action, transparency and accountability.
+This work is a top priority for us, and we are taking actions across our campus and at all levels of the University to advance racial justice.
 The following are some of the actions we are taking:

 Actions in Progress

-- We have retained a highly experienced independent investigator to conduct a fair, impartial and thorough investigation into what occurred on August 22, in accordance with the Interim Discrimination, Harassment, and Sexual Misconduct Policy, which was developed and approved through a collaborative process involving students, staff and faculty.
-The investigation is underway.
+- A highly experienced independent investigator is conducting a fair, impartial and thorough investigation into what occurred on August 22, in accordance with the Interim Discrimination, Harassment, and Sexual Misconduct Policy, which was developed and approved through a collaborative process involving students, staff and faculty.